TomatorCZ/master-thesis/Notes/Proposals/intro.md

 ## I like to pick it up

 - Inference of method return type
-- (1.4) Default type parameters
+- Default and named type parameters
-- (1.5) Named typed arguments
-- (1.6) Aliases defining partial type arguments
+- Aliases defining open generic types
-- (1.3) Type inference by method group
+- Type inference by method group

-- (1.0) Constrained type inference
+- Type inference by where clauses
-  - including making a patcher
-- (1.2) Improving delegate overload resolution
--
-## If there will be enough time
 - Inference based on later method calls
-    - too hard probably ??

 ## Progress

 >TBF